 This is another reason to be open about these concerns and to come up with planning that makes sense.

 Background: This post is an illustrated version - with minor editorial edits - of the original post of March 7, 2007, which was followed on April 8, 2007, by Ten Recommendations to deal with global warming.
-Jointly, these two posts, together with another 2007 post at Gather (on the Hydrogen Economy) had been viewed by some 45,000 individual visitors.
+By early 2013, these two posts, together with another 2007 post at Gather (on the Hydrogen Economy) had been viewed by some 100,000 individual visitors.

-For more background, view cutting-edge developments and proposals at the following two blogs, which have jointly received about 300,000 views:
+For more background, view cutting-edge developments and proposals at the following two blogs, which have jointly received some 900,000 views: